Skip to Content

 Yellow jackets are often confused with honey bees, paper wasps, or hornets.
 A few quick ID tips:

-• Honey bees: Fuzzy, more brown or golden; rounder body; often seen on flowers; barbed stinger (usually sting once).
+• Honey bees: Fuzzy, more brown/golden; rounder body; often seen on flowers; typically sting once.

-• Paper wasps: Longer, more slender bodies; legs dangle in flight; open comb nests under eaves or in sheltered spots.
+• Paper wasps: More slender body; legs may dangle in flight; open comb nests under eaves or sheltered areas.

-If you’re unsure whether you have bees or yellow jackets, it’s best not to disturb the nest and contact a professional who can safely identify and handle the issue.
+If you’re unsure whether you’re dealing with bees or yellow jackets, don’t disturb the nest.
+A professional can safely identify the species and recommend the right solution.

 Are Yellow Jacket Wasps Dangerous?

-Yellow jackets play a beneficial role by hunting other insects, but they can become a serious problem when they nest near people or where food is present.
+Yellow jackets can be beneficial by hunting other insects, but they become a serious problem when they nest near people or where food is present.

-• Allergic reactions: Some individuals may experience severe reactions and need prompt medical care.
+• Allergic reactions: Some individuals may experience severe reactions and need immediate medical care.

 What Attracts Yellow Jackets to Your Yard?

-Yellow jackets are drawn to areas that provide food, water, and shelter:
+Yellow jackets are drawn to areas that provide food, water, and shelter, including:

-• Uncovered trash cans or recycling bins with food residue
+• Trash cans or recycling bins with food residue

 • Outdoor grills, picnic tables, and spilled drinks